Fees – Residential & Commercial Architecture

 - The execution of a contract may or may not be required with this fee structure, depending on the projects size and complexity.

 - This fee structure is most suitable for smaller scale projects.

 - I this arrangement, you only pay for hours worked, nothing more, nothing less.

 Fixed Fee Structure

-- This “Fixed” fee structure will be written up in a Contract Proposal which will outline the project, expectations, and all services specifically included and/or excluded.
-In addition, the contract will list the incremental benchmarks that need to be approved by the client along the way to ensure that we are in agreement about the design direction.
+- This structure will be written up in a Contract Proposal.
+This proposal will outline the project, expectations, and all services specifically included and/or excluded.
+In addition, the contract will list the incremental benchmarks that need to be approved by the client along the way.
+This to ensure that we are in agreement about the design direction.

 - Significant or substantial changes to previously approved decisions will be billed in addition to the contract sum as, “Additional Services”.

 - This fee structure is usually most appropriate for larger scale projects.